 Just as he was about to regret the sale, Jasper found the office of Imperial Properties Ltd - a dingy dive in Wells Street with dark brown walls, faded stacks of papers and teetering filing cabinets.
 Almost everything on Mr Cohen's books was above Jasper's means, except a studio flat in Nassau St: a top floor garret with views above a pub roof and pigeon nests.
 But it had a bit of character and was at least light.

 Jasper paid the deposit and spent a day cleaning what appeared to be egg off the walls.
 He painted it all off-white, moved his newly-depleted belongings and settled in.

-Jasper sat down by the window and looked out over the rooftops; it was so quiet, almost impossible to imagine the traffic coursing up Tottenham Court Road, a couple of streets away.
-There was a knock at the door.
+Jasper sat down by the window and looked out over the rooftops; it was so quiet, almost impossible to imagine the traffic coursing up Tottenham Court Road a couple of streets away.
+His thoughts were interrupted by a knock at the door.
 Jasper went to open it and was surprised to find a young man wearing a threadbare dressing gown, standing in the corridor, holding a bottle of tequila.